What workflows are

 Conditions are expressed with filter nodes.
 Each filter holds one or more conditions made up of a field, an operator, and a value.
 When the filter evaluates true, execution follows the success edge; otherwise it follows the negative edge — letting you branch a workflow based on order attributes.
 The available fields and operators are returned by GET /v1/workflows/schema.

-You can also start an active workflow on demand with the Trigger Workflow endpoint (POST /v1/workflows/{id}/trigger), passing entity references (such as a job ID) and optional input data, in synchronous or asynchronous mode.
+Triggers cover the routine cases.
+Sometimes you need to run one yourself — to apply a workflow to orders that predate it, or to check a change before you turn it on.
+Start a workflow on demand with the Trigger Workflow endpoint (POST /v1/workflows/{id}/trigger), passing entity references (such as the ID of a job, i.e. a delivery) and optional input data, in synchronous or asynchronous mode.

 How workflows relate to dispatch strategies